dcf21/star-charter/README.md

 ## Generating your own star charts

-The configuration options for each star chart are specified in a configuration file, where options are specified in the format
+The settings for each star chart are specified in a configuration file, where options are specified in the format

 ```
 <option_name>=<option_value>
 ```

-The available options include which portion of the sky should be charted, what labels should be placed on the chart, etc.  The directory `examples` within this repository contains numerous example configuration files, and there is a complete list of all the available configuration options below.
+The available options include which portion of the sky should be charted, what labels should be placed on the chart, colours, etc. There is a complete list of all the available configuration options below.

-There are some examples in the `examples` directory, and so a good starting point is to generate one of these:
+The directory `examples` within this repository contains numerous example configuration files; a good starting point is to try generating one of these, for example:

 ```
 cd examples
 ../bin/starchart.bin orion.sch
 ```

-This will generate a chart of the constellation Orion in the `output` directory.
-Three files are created, in PNG, SVG and PDF formats.
+This will generate a set of PNG charts of the constellation Orion in the `output` directory, with a variety of labelling schemes.

-The file `orion.sch` reads as follows:
+The example configuration files generally follow the pattern:

 ```
 DEFAULTS